ifBars/S1API/S1API/index.md

 Welcome to the **S1API Documentation** - A Schedule One Mono / IL2CPP Cross Compatibility Layer.

-S1API provides a unified API for developing mods that work across both Mono and IL2CPP runtimes in Schedule One, supporting both MelonLoader and BepInEx mod frameworks.
+S1API provides a unified API for developing mods that work across both Mono and IL2CPP runtimes in Schedule One.

 ## Quick Start